 Pass FAA Checkride

 When you complete your Private Pilot Training at Coast Flight Training, you will be confident in your abilities and ready to advance to your next rating program.
 A Private Pilot Certificate allows you to fly in Visual Flight Rule (VFR) conditions, which is the absence of clouds and other meteorological disturbances.
-In order to fly an aircraft in adverse weather conditions you must have your Instrument Flight Rules (IFR) rating to be Pilot in Command during a non-VFR flight.
+In order to fly an aircraft in adverse weather conditions a private pilot license won’t be enough, you must have your Instrument Flight Rules (IFR) rating to be Pilot in Command during a non-VFR flight.

 The Instrument Flight Rules Rating (IFR) Program is designed to quickly and efficiently transform a Private Pilot into one who can take on clouds and adverse weather conditions.
-You will train in busy and complex airspaces that will build your confidence as a Pilot in Command.
+You will train at one of our flight schools in San Diego or San Marcos in busy and complex airspaces that will build your confidence as a Pilot in Command.
 This flight rating will enable you to fly the aircraft with little to no visibility, an airline industry standard.
 Gain a distinct advantage with the modern features in the Cirrus aircraft including; Multiple Moving Map Displays, Terrain and Traffic Warning Systems and XM weather.

 IFR requirements are:

 Pass FAA Written

 After earning your IFR Certificate, you will fly confidently in clear or cloudy skies.
 You will also be eligible to begin your Commercial Pilot’s Certificate Program.